-Communication and Leadership Made Simple with Meredith Bell [Podcast]
+Communication in Practice with Meredith Bell [Podcast]

 Dr. Nathan Regier welcomes Meredith Bell to today’s episode!
 She is known as the Heart-Centered Connector.
 Meredith has the gift of connecting people and teaching others how to lead.
 She is the Co-founder and President of Performance Support Systems, a company that publishes books and software tools that help companies build strong leaders and teams.
 Meredith is the host of the popular Grow Strong Leaders Podcast and is the author of two books along with her partner Dennis Coates: Connect with Your Team: Mastering the Top 10 Communication Skills and Peer Coaching Made Simple: How to Do the 6 Things that Matter Most When Helping Someone Improve a Skill.